High resolution deep imaging of a bright radio quiet QSO at z~3: Observations

 Similar as other currently available AO systems, we suffered from the small field view of the AO detectors, and were not able to include simultaneously a suitable PSF calibration star in the QSO exposures to directly evaluate the PSF.
 In order to monitor and assess the temporal variability of the PSF, we observed the PSF calibration star just before and after the observations of the QSO.
 More specifically, we observed the QSO itself in an exposure set of $9\times 80s$, or $9\times 70s$ using the $3 \times 3$ dithering pattern, nested between similar dithering observations of the PSF calibration star.
 Such interleaving observations could provide us information on the temporal variation of the PSF during the target observations.
 Meanwhile, such non-simultaneous PSF calibration would provide very similar correction quality of the AO systems to the QSO images, since the variability applies to both the PSF star exposures and the QSO images displaying similar Strehl values.

 We adopt the ``core width $r_{20}$'', which is defined to encircle $20\%$ of the total flux of a point source, as the image quality indicator based on a close relation between $r_{20}$ and the Strehl ratio given by Kuhlbrodt et al. (2005).
-We measured the $r_{20}$ value of the QSO and the PSF calibration star for each exposure frame of all three observing nights, and plotted out the progression of the ``core width $r_{20}$'' in case of 1) good exposures with $r_{20}<3.5\,\,{\rm pix}$ (Strehl ratio $S>50\%$, see Fig. \ref{fig:2} top); 2) good and stable images with $r_{20}<3\,\,{\rm pix}$, as well as the first two dithering blocks on Sept.
-18 were excluded (Fig. \ref{fig:2} bottom).
-Our further discussion on the host galaxy properties mostly relies on these good exposures.
+We measured the $r_{20}$ value of the QSO and the PSF calibration star for each exposure frame of all three observing nights, and adopted only good exposures with $r_{20}<3.5\,\,{\rm pix}$ (Strehl ratio $S\sim 50\%$ according to the empirical relation on $r_{20}$ vs. Strehl ratio).
+Our further analysis and discussion on the host galaxy properties mostly relies on these good exposures.

-The package ``IRCS-IMGRED'' was used to make the dark frame, flat frame, bad pixel mask and sky frame, as well as flat fielding and sky subtraction (Minowa et al. 2006).
+The package ``IRCS-IMGRED'' was used to make the dark frame, flat frame, bad pixel mask and sky frame, as well as flat fielding and sky subtraction (Minowa et al. 2008).
 Finally, the dithered frames of the QSO and the PSF calibration star were aligned and averaged respectively, using an outlier rejection algorithm.
-The ${\it K_{s}}$-band image quality measured as the full width at half maximum (FWHM) for both the QSO and the PSF calibration star is presented in Tab. \ref{tab.1}.
+The FWHM of the AO-corrected and combined QSO image by this run is $\sim 0\secpoint 13$, and $\sim 0\secpoint 11$ for calibration star images (see Tab. \ref{tab.1}).

+In order to constrain the redshift range of the resolved faint galaxy of the QSO sightline, we obtained further deep J-imaging of the field centered on UM402 using IRCS camera and AO188 on Subaru telescope on Oct.
+5, 2012 (UTC), in a service mode.
+We adopted in this run a pixel scale of $0\secpoint 052$(52mas mode), providing a field of view of $54\secpp \times \,54\secpp$.
+The weather condition during the observation was very good and the achieved FWHM in J-band is $\sim 0\secpoint 2$.
+Total exposure time for the target is two hours.
+We show the final combined J-band and Ks-band QSO images in Fig. \ref{fig:2} (upper).